Auttcast/python-function-composition/README.md

 assert list(pmap([1, 2, 3])) == [1, 4, 9]
 ```

-### Identity functions and invocation with >
+### Extensions Api primer: Identity function and invocation with >

-When Composable receives a non-callable type, it constructs an identity function for that data
+The proceeding examples will import the extensions api as f.
+The api itself is composable, but also contains many extension methods which are commonly used on iterable data structures.

+f.id is used to create a composable identity function.
+You will soon see that this will be the root of our composition pipeline.
+Conceptually we can think of this as SQL's "select * from table"

 ```python
 from auttcomp.extensions import Api as f